spec-dev/spec-auth-webhook-example/README.md

 ### Route 2 - Route Requiring User Auth

-This route demonstrates how you can authorize a user request using that user's Spec auth header (JWT).
+This route demonstrates how you can authorize a user's request using their Spec auth header (JWT).

-After the user has signed-in with Spec on the client, their active session is stored in `localStorage`.
+After the user has signed-in with Spec, their active session is stored in `localStorage`.
 That session's `access_token` is a JWT that is sent along with all requests to Spec in the `Authorization` request header.
 This JWT can be used in the same manner when making calls to your own API.

 Client side, you can use the following function to access this JWT as a formatted request header: